 - Affordable and historic cottage in Caldwell: This small cottage is less than $100 a night, and it sleeps four people in two bedrooms.
 It features a full kitchen, laundry, and a beautiful yard.

-- The Diamond Bungalow in Caldwell: Three bedrooms and two bathrooms, this spacious home is conveniently located and perfect for up to six people.
+- The Diamond Bungalow in Caldwell: With three bedrooms and two bathrooms, this spacious home is conveniently located and perfect for up to six people.

 - Caldwell home with a pool: Two bedrooms, two bathrooms, a private pool, and a fire pit.
 A great place to relax after a day of wine tasting.